 When working with MSM controllers use the steps below

 When you get a new AP, you can connect this AP to your network.
 Make sure, the AP is getting an IP address.
-Now you can use your browser of choice and open the web gui of the AP and login with the standard credentials, which is “admin” for username and password.
-You will get the screen below:
+Now you can use your browser of choice and open the web GUI of the AP and

 Press the “Provision…” button to get to the provisioning settings: